owulveryck/owulveryck.github.io/content/post/knative-part1.md

 - creating an algorithm and describing it with a mathematical representation;
 - expressing the formulae in the IA DSL;
 - creating a software 1.0 that can read the formulae and feed it with data for learning;
-- creating another software 1.0 that can read the formulae and feed it with realtime data for inference;
+- creating another software 1.0 that can read the formulae and feed it with real-time data for inference;

 _Note:_ [Open Neural Network eXchange (ONNX)](https://onnx.ai) is an example of such a DSL, but digging into the technical implementation is out of the scope of this article and will eventually come in a future post.